Chair

 Jérôme Beaumont

-Mr. Beaumont has been the Executive Secretary of the Egmont Group of Financial Intelligence Units (FIUs) since 2016, leading a team of strong, passionate professionals committed to supporting Egmont Group activities, its 167 member FIUs, and the fight against money laundering, terrorist financing, and other predicate crimes.
+As Executive Secretary of the Egmont Group of Financial Intelligence Units (FIUs), Mr. Beaumont leads a team of strong, passionate professionals committed to supporting Egmont Group activities, its 177 member FIUs, and the global fight against money laundering, terrorist financing, and predicate crimes.